Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 Coral planting and restoration project

 Although coral reefs occupy less than 0.1% of the total surface of the oceans, they are the habitat of 25% of marine species.
-In addition to providing services to tourism, fishing, and protection of the coastline, they show us how life is in the ocean.
+In addition to providing services to tourism, fishing, and the protection of the coastline, they show us how life is in the ocean.

 The United Nations Office for Project Services (UNOPS) and the Costa Rican Institute of Aqueducts and Sewers (AyA) will play no less a role in this project, funding a training program for the youth of the Center in diving skills and programs for the protection of the marine ecosystem — among them, monitoring and decontamination of corals.